 Osmond Family Research

-Shown below in the red circle is Donny Osmond, pictured on a large wall pedigree chart inside the main floor area of the Family History Library in Salt Lake City, Utah.
+Shown below in the red circle is Donny Osmond, pictured on a large wall pedigree chart that existed from 2008 to 2014 inside the main floor area of the Family History Library in Salt Lake City, Utah.
 Information about this chart was published by Lee Benson in the Deseret News newspaper of 15 June 2008 under the title of "Offspring of a great dad alter world."

 December 11, 2010, the LDS Church News of the Deseret News